mortezakowkabi/jcb-persian-documentation/036-Setting-Site-View-Permission.md

 [00:09:35](https://www.youtube.com/watch?v=gWjQjdhYqXI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m35s)

 At this stage JCB does have the the option to customize any section of code by using what is known as the Custom Code Implementation.
-For more detail on this feature, please go to YouTube (https://github.com/vdm-io/Joomla-Component-Builder/wiki/032-JCB-manual-custom-code-implementation) where it is explained how to change this whole code block and how to use your own implementation upon these measures.
+For more detail on this feature, please go to YouTube [00:00:00] (https://www.youtube.com/watch?v=KiAtJawZ3oo&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)  or Github (https://github.com/vdm-io/Joomla-Component-Builder/wiki/032-JCB-manual-custom-code-implementation) where it is explained how to change this whole code block and how to use your own implementation upon these measures.
 [00:10:10](https://www.youtube.com/watch?v=gWjQjdhYqXI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m10s)

 This was a demonstration how to manage the different permission structures for JCB regarding the site front-end and if you do not need that control, simply just put it off.